 Learning how to write a theme statement isn’t tough in case you follow some easy steps.
 First of all, a theme statement or thematic statement describes a significant idea inside a piece of literature.
 It’s the point the author is attempting to make during the work.

-This is going farther than simply the theme topic of love, for example, to make clear the exact statement about love a writer was making.
+This is going further than simply the theme topic of love, for example, to make clear the exact statement about love a writer was making.
 There are some easy steps you can follow to jot down a powerful subject assertion.
 Consider the following recommendation that will help you comprehensively how to write a theme statement:

 1. Read the entire work well